 You can also have a friend measure or measure by yourself by facing a mirror.
 A video on how to do this can be found here https://youtu.be/BCOBhXYo_Sc.
 For single vision lenses, you may choose to use an average PD of 63mm, but for Bifocal or Progressive lenses, we still strongly recommend to get this information from your optician.

 For your information, most adults’ PD are between 55-65mm and most kids’ PD’s are between 42-54.

 Why isn't the PD (Pupillary Distance) on my prescription?

 The PD is part of the fitting process.
 Many doctors do not put it on your prescription because they assume you will come back to them to get the glasses or else you will get the measurement done wherever you buy them.
-They do measure it and you can call them and ask them.
+They do measure it and you can call them and ask them for it.

 Why do I have 2 numbers for my pupillary distance measurement?

 Sometimes you will have a Distance Vision PD (e.g. 64mm) and a Near Vision PD on the same prescription.
 You can use the Distance (usually the larger one) unless there is more than a 5mm distance in which case you average – take the middle.
 Example: D=67 / N=61 use 64mm.